Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     * In the 'Java Classes' dropdown, click Drive
     * Drag the 'command' block to the blue if statement
+    * Drag the 'FORWARD' block to the 'Direction' argument of the 'command' block
     * Click the 'Math' submenu
     * Drag two '0' blocks to the 'command' block
-    * Click the 'Text' submenu
-    * Drag the first block there to the 'command' block
     * Change the first argument to 0.5
-    * Change the second to "forward"
     * Change the third to 3

     Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder in Drive.java. .gearing(motorGearing) may also need to be corrected for greater accuracy